xiyue077/e-hentai-dl/README.md

 # OPTIONS

-    -s, --single                         Download only one image and stop -p, --proxy URL                      Specify a proxy server -h, --help                           Print this help text and exit --version                            Print program version and exit
+    -s, --single                         Download only one image and stop -u, --unsort                         Do not prefix the sorting number to images -p, --proxy URL                      Specify a proxy server -h, --help                           Print this help text and exit --version                            Print program version and exit